 1) Is there a problem you’d be solving for your readers?

-2) Will you be blogging about an expensive hobby?
+2) Will you be writing blog posts about an expensive hobby?

 Then blogging will be easier for you and, as you build your list, you will make sales from your course or product.

 Sue Dunlevie – Successfulblogging.com

 Blogging is a terrific way to get attention for your site and build your status as an authority in your industry.

 However, finding new topics to write articles about can be difficult.
 There is a way to make great content easily and that is doing audio interviews with text transcripts for your blog.